hansemannn/titanium_with_atom/README.md

 echo "export PATH"
 ```

-### other platforms
+### OSX / Windows

-Now open a console and run the following command to install the tools:
+Open a console and run the following command to install the tools:

 ~~~ bash
 npm install -g titanium alloy tisdk
 ~~~

+## Titanium SDK

 After that we need to install the SDK.
 To do this we will the cli tool tisdk from David Bankier (https://github.com/dbankier/tisdk):